 Why is Rockford so dangerous?
 Some blame the low incomes caused by the recession.
 Others say that Rockford’s location between Chicago and Milwaukee makes the city attractive to gangs and drug runners.
 Whatever the cause, there are parts of Rockford that are not safe.

 When you are using an ATM on Kishwaukee Street, parking near the MetroCentre, or shopping downtown, you deserve to be able to go about your business without the risk of harm.
 Property and business owners in Illinois have a duty to keep customers and others who are lawfully visiting their premises safe from crime.
-This means that business owners should either warn customers of the possibility of becoming a crime victim or take steps to protect their customers.
+This means that business owners should either warn customers of the possibility of becoming a crime victims or take steps to protect their customers.
 These steps may be as simple as replacing burnt-out lights in the parking lot or hiring a security guard.

 A business that does not take steps to protect its customers may be held liable for negligent security if a customer is assaulted, attacked, robbed, raped, or murdered.